mnshankar/settler53/readme.md

 BE SURE YOU ADDRESS ERRORS IF ANY DURING THIS PROCESS.

-Do a "vagrant halt" in your settler-master directory.
+Do a "vagrant halt" in your settler-master directory and package it up so it can be used elsewhere:

+vagrant package

+This will create a "package.box" file in the current folder.

 Next, download the laravel homestead application from https://github.com/laravel/homestead and unzip it into a local folder - say "lamp53"

-Navigate into scripts/homestead.rb and change config.vm.box from "homestead" to "precise32" (same name you used for creating the php 5.3 box) like so:
+Navigate into scripts/homestead.rb and change config.vm.box and config.vm.box_url like so:

-config.vm.box = "precise32"
+config.vm.box = "php53"
+config.vm.box_url = "file:///c:/settler-master/package.box"

 Now, within the lamp53 folder, edit the Homestead.yaml file as required and run "vagrant up".
 From now on, you will only need to use the lamp53 folder - the settler-master folder was only required for initial setup.
+Note the package.box file can be renamed and/or moved to any convenient location on your hard drive.